turingschool/mod-0-project-be/section1/reflection.md

 9. Name and describe two common string methods:
 Concat string method : is when one string is joined to the end of another string. equals string method : a method to test if two objects are equal to each other.

+refactor check